Kallen-Lehmann representation for Spinor-Scalar Loops in de Sitter Space-time. Spectral equations

-{\bf Abstract:} Compact formulas (1), (28) presented in this paper permit to formulate the Kallen-Lehmann harmonic decompositions of the products of two spinor and of spinor and scalar harmonic functions in AdS and Wightman functions in dS spaces; the correct flat space limit of the corresponding Kallen-Lehmann densities is demonstrated.
-Also in Sec.
-4 the relatively simple, suitable for calculations Kallen-Lehmann representations of the real parts of spinor and scalar one-loop self-energies in Yukawa model in dS space-time are proposed, and corresponding spectral equations in the chain approximation are written down.
+{\bf Abstract:} Compact formulas (1), (28) presented in this paper permit to formulate the Kallen-Lehmann harmonic decompositions of the products of two spinor and of spinor and scalar harmonic functions on AdS and Wightman functions on dS spaces; the correct flat space limit of the corresponding Kallen-Lehmann densities is demonstrated, the connection between poles of the Kallen-Lehmann density and the late-time divergence of the spinor-scalar loop is traced in the Yukawa model with light scalar field.Also in Sec.
+4 the relatively simple, suitable for calculations Kallen-Lehmann representations of the real parts of spinor and scalar one-loop self-energies on dS space-time are proposed, and corresponding spectral equations for conformal dimensions in the chain approximation are written down.

 PACS numbers: 11.10.Kk, 11.25.Hf, 11.55.Fv